 VendArt at MakerFX

-I’m responsible for restoring the mechanical vending mechanisms, integrating a solution that accepts modern payment methods while preserving the machine’s original/existing hardware.
-When restored, this vending machine will sell local makers’ unique makes at various Central Florida maker events, like Maker Faire Orlando.
+Another MakerFX member owns this project, but I’m supporting the effort by restoring the mechanical vending mechanisms and integrating modern payment solutions while preserving the machine’s original and existing hardware.
+When completed, this vending machine will sell local makers’ unique makes at various Central Florida maker events, like Maker Faire Orlando.

 The machine’s vending mechanisms are locked when idle, preventing the pull knobs from dispensing items from their respective magazines.
 When payment is accepted, a solenoid engages the vending mechanisms to unlock the pull knobs and enable vending.
 I was tasked with replacing the missing solenoid, designing and implementing a solenoid driver, and writing the code that drives the solenoid during a transaction.